Summer Research Experiences for Undergraduates Program at Northeastern

 REU students will work to creatively shape the projects to match their interests.
 REU students will be full participants in all usual lab activities including lab meetings and journal clubs.
 Mentoring and support will be provided by faculty advisors and lab members throughout the experience.

 Research Project Summary: The goal of the project is to discover and characterize new antimicrobial compounds.
-The project brings together two experts in antimicrobial discovery, Kim Lewis and Anthony D’Onofrio.
-REU students will screen a library of synthetic compounds, but in addition, attractive antimicrobial-producing microorganisms will be specifically captured from environments where their presence will be determined by their DNA signature, obviating traditional Petri dish isolation.
-The screen will uncover compounds acting selectively against a given pathogen, providing a new type of specific antibiotics.
+REU students will selectively isolate bacteria from environmental samples before screening for antimicrobial activity.
+Potential antimicrobial-producing microorganisms will be specifically captured from environments after using next-gen DNA sequencing methods to prioritize samples.
+The screen will uncover compounds acting selectively against a given pathogen, providing a new type of specific antibiotic.
+These compounds allow producing bacteria to survive, a demonstration of biological resilience.
 The compounds will be characterized for activity against a variety of human pathogens.

-Student Involvement in Project: Under the direction of Drs.
-Lewis and D’Onofrio, the REU students will screen a compound library for selective activity against Borrelia burgdorferi, the causative agent of Lyme disease, and screen producing microorganisms against E. coli and S. aureus.
+Student Involvement in Project: Under the direction of Professor Lewis, REU students will screen a compound library for selective activity against Borrelia burgdorferi, the causative agent of Lyme disease, and screen producing microorganisms against E. coli and S. aureus.
 Once compounds are identified, their mechanism of action will be studied.

-What Students will Learn: Through this interdisciplinary work, the students will gain first-hand experience in experimental design, and in current techniques in microbiology and natural product chemistry.
+What Students will Learn: Students will gain first-hand experience in experimental design, and in current techniques in microbiology and natural product chemistry.